 Instant gratification, no matter the vertical.

 Food.
 Home repairs.
-Civic services, local governing bodies, the Police – Consumers have instant channels of communication with all of these bodies through apps, websites, and social media.
-As a result, solutions are expected to be near instantaneous as well – or you risk appearing to be a corporate dinosaur.
-Fortunately, though problems appear at breakneck speeds and across channels – solutions have digitally transformed as well.
-Knowledge Management (KM) has armed companies with the data they need, and the means to interpret it through self-service tips in this digital age resulting in the blossoming of a new powerful tool for Customer Experience (CX), and satisfaction: Self-Service.
+Civic services, local governing bodies, the Police – Consumers have instant communication channels with all of these bodies through apps, websites, and social media.
+As a result, solutions are expected to be near instantaneous, or you risk appearing to be a corporate dinosaur.
+Fortunately, though problems appear at breakneck speeds and across channels, solutions have also digitally transformed.

 Importance of self-service for enterprises

-At first, it may not seem intuitive to reduce human interaction if customers are identifying and communicating new problems faster than ever – surely problems would just pile up higher than ever.
+At first, it may not seem intuitive to reduce human interaction if customers identify and communicate new problems faster than ever – surely, problems would pile up higher than ever.

 Self-service tips and practical applications

-FAQ’s serve as good examples here as 10 customers with the same question will now get the solution they need instantly – instead of placing 10 calls and occupying 10 executives.
+FAQs serve as good examples here as 10 customers with the same question will now instantly get the solution they need – instead of placing 10 calls and occupying 10 executives.
 Scale this up into the hundreds of thousands, and the immense impact of the shift left approach becomes clear – and this is from just the FAQs alone.
-This approach further focuses on training employees to better solve problems as well, instead of having to pass them on – allowing them to serve any customers that fall through the self-Service net.
+This approach further focuses on training employees to solve problems better instead of having to pass them on – allowing them to serve any customers that fall through the self-Service net.

 Okay, so let’s say you’ve got a strong knowledge management strategy in place, and your self-service tips capabilities are through the roof, offering customers solutions on their phones, browsers, and applications.

 But surveys indicate low scores on customer satisfaction and frustrate customers churning.
 You’ve got all the data in place, interpreted it correctly, and deployed scalable solutions – but nothing’s working as it should be.
-Confusing as it may appear at first, the problem likely lies in your User Interface (UI).
+As confusing as it may appear, the problem likely lies in your User Interface (UI).

-All the answers in the world won’t help your users if they’re buried in a myriad labyrinth of data, impossible to find.
-In knowledge management platforms and self-service, we’ve found a solid nugget of valuable data and service – Intuitive UI simply applies the polish and that’s when it hits full value.
+All the answers won’t help your users if they’re buried in a myriad labyrinth of data, impossible to find.
+In knowledge management platforms and self-service, we’ve found a solid nugget of valuable data and service – Intuitive UI simply applies the polish, and that’s when it hits full value.

-These are obviously just a drop in the pond when it comes to the number of thoughts that go into a great UI – and KM forms a great database to aggregate and utilize relevant data.
+These are just a drop in the pond regarding the number of thoughts that go into a great UI – and KM forms a great database to aggregate and utilize relevant data.
 Understand the pathways your user is most likely to take, and use a knowledge base and self-service platform for building an intuitive pathway for him to do so.

 Digital media and self-service tips

-In a digitally transformed world, new concepts and phenomena are making themselves known.
-At the forefront of these changes, and high on the list of important is digital parity.
+In a digitally transformed world, new concepts and phenomena are becoming known.
+Digital parity is at the forefront of these changes and is high on the list of important ones.

-They’ve seen the best the digital world has to offer in terms of instant gratification – and will drop your company like hot lead if your standards don’t meet the mark.
-Any company that isn’t at the top of their digital game is simply going to fall behind the competition that offers more options, more knowledge, and therefore more power to the user.
+They’ve seen the best the digital world offers in instant gratification – and will drop your company like a hot lead if your standards don’t meet the mark.
+Any company that isn’t at the top of its digital game will fall behind the competition that offers more options, knowledge, and, therefore, more power to the user.